-Values Health Self-reliance, Immortality Through Science, Trust in Medicine therapies.
-The tension between these values is illustrated by their distance on our Global Values Map (see page 28).
+Values Health Self-reliance, Immortality Through Science, Trust in Medicine

 While technology has been a core part of the giant leap in global life expectancy and standards of health, it has also facilitated misinformation and anxiety.
 There is an enduring sense that health should be assessed face-to-face, between human and human - not man and machine.